-10 Ways To Enjoy Europe's Undiscovered Jewel: Bosnia & Herzegovina
+10 ways to discover Europe's undiscovered jewel: Bosnia & Herzegovina

-Here are ten ways to get the most out of your trip to this truly wonderful piece of the world.
+here are ten ways to make the most out of trip to this incredible country.

 3. Appreciate the peace.
 Sarajevo is known as the Jerusalem of Europe.
-Start in one spot and you can see a mosque, a catholic cathedral and an orthodox church before your eyes.
-Despite it’s the atrocities of war, Corats, Serbs and Bosniacs have chosen to co-exist peacefully once again.
-Spend as much time as possible educating and honoring the horror that took place here just twenty years ago.
-It seems to me that Bosnia is a stunning symbol of hope given our world’s current state of affairs.
+Stand in one spot and you can see a mosque, a catholic cathedral and an orthodox church before you.
+Despite the atrocities of war, Corats, Serbs and Bosniacs have chosen to co-exist peacefully once again.
+Spend as much time as possible educating and honoring the victims and the history that took place here just twenty years ago.
+It seems to me that Bosnia is now actually a great symbol of hope.

 4. Spend long days amidst the fairytale beauty of Mostar.
-Though it’s hard to believe - Mostar was another frontline of the Bosnian war.
+Though it’s hard to imagine - Mostar was another frontline of the Bosnian war.
 Yet in a mere twenty years the country has managed to restore the majority of the village to it’s enchanting old self.
-Some rumble and ruin still remains, but it onl adds to the incredible character of this place.
-Spend days sunbathing by the cool river water and nibbling on unbelievably ripe and fresh local fruit.
-Enjoy traditional Bosnian food al fresco in the evenings and smoke sheesha with new friends under the stars.
-This is a taste of the sweet life.
+Some rumble and ruin still remains, but it only adds to the incredible character of the town.
+Spend days sunbathing by the cool river water and nibbling on unbelievably fresh & delicious local fruit.
+Enjoy traditional Bosnian food al fresco in the evenings.

-5. Get a view from above.
+5. take in the view from above.
 My host in Mostar, Taso of Guest House Taso, was lovely and generous (like just about every Bosnian I had the pleasure to meet) and upon hearing of my blog asked if he could show me something special.
-A mere five minutes later, we sat perched up on the hills looking down over the twinkling lights of Mostar and gazing into the moon’s bright face - another beautiful way to encounter the city.
-If you’re lucky enough to stay with Taso, tell him Helen recommended the secret tour!"
+A few minutes later, we sat perched up on the hills looking down over the twinkling lights of Mostar. it was yet another stunningly beautiful picture of the town.
+If you’re lucky enough to stay with Taso, tell him Helen recommended the "secret tour"!

 7. Cool off at the Kravice Waterfalls!
 I’m a water baby so I might be a touch biased here, but to me this as about as good as it gets.
 Breathtaking waterfalls cascade over rock and vine into cool, refreshing, teal pools below.
 Don’t even think about coming here and just taking a photo.
 Dive in and explore until your lips turn blue.
-Under the mist of the falls, you deepest worries will fade into obscurity.
-After enjoy a delicious Bosnian-style barbecue and a well-earned cold beverage at the water’s edge.
+Under the mist of the falls, even your deepest worries will fade into obscurity.
+After, enjoy a Bosnian-style barbecue feast and an adult beverage at the water’s edge.

 8. Enjoy one of the most scenic train rides in Eastern Europe.
 For a mere 9 marks you can board a small train in Sarajevo and cruise though the stunning countryside to Mostar.
-For three hours you’ll feel as if you’ve climbed through a worm hole and back into the untouched beauty of the old country.
+For three hours you’ll feel as if you’ve climbed through a worm hole and discovered the true untouched beauty of the old country.

 9. Admire the stunning town of Pocitelj.
 Steeped in history, this masterpiece fortress was the thriving centre of the region for hundreds of years.
 Since the war, only 30 residents remain.
 It’s unbelievably beautiful, and filled with both heartache and healing.
 This is a place where days could melt into weeks undetectably.

 10. Hunt for antique treasures.
-Hidden amongst the souvenir shops filled with less than authentic goods, are a few antique stores where you can find your own little pieces of treasure.
-If you fall hard for Bosnian coffee, then perhaps opt for a hand-made serving set from one of the local craftsman would suit your fancy.
-Happy hunting!
+Hidden amongst the souvenir shops filled with less than authentic goods, are a few antique stores where you can find the real treasure.
+If you fall hard for Bosnian coffee, then perhaps opt for a hand-made serving set from one of the local craftsman.

 To read more about my personal experience in Bosnia, and to view my full gallery from this stunning destination, click here.